bellmyer/attrition-player/README.md

 just reports the name of this player back to the server so you can recognize your player on the scoreboard.

-The `move` method accepts two parameters: an array of army sizes, and the number of soldiers YOUR army currently contains after the latest battle.
+The `move` method accepts a hash of options, with just two keys:

+* `options['armies']` is an array of army sizes.
+* `options['soldiers']` is the number of soldiers YOUR army currently contains after the latest battle.

 Based on this information, you must return the number of soldiers you wish to wager in the next battle.

 The array of army sizes will always be in the same order, so you can track each army's progress over time.
 All army sizes will be given, even for armies who have run out of soldiers, and are